-The University's PPAP is for all incoming students and new employees.
+The PPAP is provided to all incoming students and new employees.
 For students this training occurs during their first week of orientation and is conducted by the Safety and Emergency Management Department and the Title IX Coordinator.
 For employees this training is conducted during their Human Resources orientation.
 Title IX training is repeated on an annual basis.
 Among other items this training covers relevant definitions, procedures a victim should follow, procedures the University will follow when an offense is reported, resources and accommodations available to victims, confidentiality and sanctions.
 The training also provides information on risk reduction so that individuals can recognize warning signs of abusive behavior and know how to avoid potential attacks.
 The training also addresses safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk that another individual may become a victim.

-Examples of programming provided in the Ongoing Prevention and Awareness Campaign include:
+Examples of programming provided in the Ongoing Prevention and Awareness campaign include:

+- Self-defense classes

+- Bi-monthly student safety meeting

+- Bystander intervention techniques.

-- Self-defense classes co-sponsored with a student group - Bi-monthly student safety meeting - Educational programs sponsored by the Safety and Emergency Management Department to promote the awareness of dating violence, domestic violence, sexual assault and stalking. - These trainings are open to audiences that include students and employees.
+- Educational programs sponsored by the Safety and Emergency Management Department to promote the awareness of dating violence, domestic violence, sexual assault and stalking.

+- These trainings are open to audiences that include students and employees.